Remote Work

 Remote Work Done Right

-Team chat with threading means conversations don't require real-time presence.
+Task collaboration with activity history means updates don't require real-time presence.
 Respond when you're in your flow zone.

 Goal-Based Accountability